kvuong2711/aerial-megadepth/README.md

 ### Checkpoints

-To download the DUSt3R and MASt3R checkpoint finetuned on our AerialMegaDepth dataset:
+There are two options for downloading DUSt3R and MASt3R checkpoint finetuned on our AerialMegaDepth dataset:

+1. You can use our huggingface_hub integration: the models ([aerial-dust3r](https://huggingface.co/kvuong2711/checkpoint-aerial-dust3r) or [aerial-mast3r](https://huggingface.co/kvuong2711/checkpoint-aerial-mast3r)) will be downloaded automatically.

+2. Or, download the checkpoints manually:

 ```bash
 # you are inside aerial-megadepth/mast3r